axelerant/testimonials-widget/readme.txt

 Version 2.0.0 of Testimonials Widget is a complete rewrite based upon a composite of ideas from user feedback and grokking the plugins [Imperfect Quotes](http://www.swarmstrategies.com/imperfect-quotes/), [IvyCat Ajax Testimonials](http://wordpress.org/extend/plugins/ivycat-ajax-testimonials/), [Quotes Collection](http://srinig.com/wordpress/plugins/quotes-collection/), and [TB Testimonials](http://travisballard.com/wordpress/tb-testimonials/).
 Thank you to these plugin developers for their efforts that have helped inspire this rewrite.

 A cool thanks to RedRokk Library for the [redrokk_metabox_class](https://gist.github.com/1880770).
-It makes configuring metaboxes for your posts, pages or custom post types a snap.
+It makes configuring meta boxes for your posts, pages or custom post types a snap.

 Prior to version 2.0.0, this plugin was a fork of [Quotes Collection](http://srinig.com/wordpress/plugins/quotes-collection/) by [Srini G](http://wordpress.org/support/profile/SriniG) with additional contributions from [j0hnsmith](http://wordpress.org/support/profile/j0hnsmith), [ChrisCree](http://wordpress.org/support/profile/ChrisCree) and [comprock](http://wordpress.org/support/profile/comprock).